We are a Marxist pole of attraction that works both within the DSA and outside of it to support the development of class struggle politics.

 Liberal politics emphasizes the goodwill of noble benefactors and attempts to influence them rather than to empower working people to fight their class enemies.
 The inevitable result is the replacement of politics with charity, or worse, an ineffective and theatrical politics that focuses on symbolism and moral outrage.

 Instead, we should strategically select our political priorities according to their potential to empower the working class and disempower the capitalist class.
 This means focusing on popular, universal social programs like Medicare for All, a Green New Deal, massively-expanded public housing, and a jobs guarantee.
 It means working to strengthen and radicalize labor unions, both by helping to organize new unions and by forming militant caucuses within existing unions.
-And it means fighting to elect Bernie Sanders and principled socialists running on bold, redistributive platforms without demanding they support unpopular, infeasible policy proposals chosen only for their aesthetic radicalism.
+And it means fighting to elect principled socialists running on bold, redistributive platforms without demanding they support unpopular, infeasible policy proposals chosen only for their aesthetic radicalism.

 3. Mass politics, not subculture.